 - Shop, eat, drink, and soak up the atmosphere on the Village Stroll.

-We also think there are some perks to flying solo in Whistler: get in more laps on the mountain by taking the singles line; snap up that final seat at the bar and get local tips from your server; and people watch from one of the many year-round patios.
+We also think there are some perks to flying solo in Whistler; get in more laps on the mountain by taking the singles line, snap up that final seat at the bar and get local tips from your server, and people watch from one of the many year-round patios.

 - Whistler Winter: off the slopes edition

-Whistler has a big reputation as North America's premier ski and snowboard resort with two huge mountains, 8,100 acres of snow-covered slopes and 200+ marked trails.
+Whistler has a big reputation as North America's premier ski and snowboard resort with two huge mountains, 8,171 acres of snow-covered slopes and 200+ marked trails.

 But what if you don’t ski?
 Well - there are plenty of reasons why Whistler is a dream winter destination for everyone.
 Here are just a few:

 Regardless of whether you are a skier, the top thing to do in Whistler is head up the mountain and take in those breathtaking snowcapped mountains.
-Take a trip up the Blackcomb Gondola (opened winter 2018/19) to Rendezvous Lodge where you can treat yourself to a glass of sparkling wine at Christine’s on Blackcomb.
+Take a trip up the Blackcomb Gondola to Rendezvous Lodge where you can treat yourself to a glass of sparkling wine at Christine’s on Blackcomb.
 Then catch the record-breaking PEAK 2 PEAK Gondola and download on the Whistler Village Gondola for a total 13.5 km, weather-protected ride.

 An outdoor adventure like winter ziplining is a breathtaking way to experience those snowcapped trees and valleys from high above.
 Keeping your feet on the ground, a snowshoe tour option will take you to off-the-beaten-path locations exploring old-growth forests and frozen lakes, and the Coca-Cola Tube Park gets kids big and small sliding downhill on a tube (like a donut ring).